tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day1.md

 This led on to looking at spirals formed when introducing introducing a temporary barrier and it was highlighted that these spirals could never have been identified if one did not take the spatial regime into account.
-Finally the link to the other phenomena outlined at the beginning of the afternoon session, slime mold chemotaxis and
+Finally the link to the other phenomenon outlined at the beginning of the afternoon session, slime mold chemotaxis and
-Belousov-Zhabotinsky reaction was pointed out and the isomorphic nature of these phenomena was highlighted.
+Belousov-Zhabotinsky reaction was pointed out and the isomorphic nature of these phenomenon was highlighted.